Redfern

 Redfern features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 45.3% of all households, including 11.6% couples with children, 27.2% couples without children, and 5.2% single parent families.
-Non-family households account for the remaining 54.7%, with lone person households at 42.1% and group households comprising 12.6%.
-The median household size is 1.9 people, which aligns with the Greater Sydney average.
+Family households account for 45.3% of all households, including 11.6% that are couples with children, 27.2% that are couples without children, and 5.2% that are single parent families.
+Non-family households make up the remaining 54.7%, with lone person households at 42.1% and group households comprising 12.6%.
+The median household size is 1.9 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households